Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 tailscale status
 ```

-It would helpful to use some labeling tape and place it on the device to label
+> 💡 It would be helpful to use some labeling tape and place it on the device
-it with the hostname to differentiate it visually with the other devices.
+> to label it with the hostname to differentiate it visually with the other
+> devices.

 ## Static IP